 The use of the Title “Saint” in the West

-The english word saint, and its usage, came to us from the Roman Catholic Church, where a formal process for making a saint has developed.
+The english word saint, and its usage, came to us from latin and the Roman Catholic Church, where a more formal process for making a saint has developed.
 While a candidate still must be an example in their life, the emphasis has shifted from proclaiming that someone is a witness as in the early church.
-The focus no is more on scientifically verifying that they are in fact in heaven (by demonstrating that they have worked miracles).
-Thus, the meaning saint has shifted from a holy one whose life bore witness to Christ, to someone who is in heaven.
-The recognition has moved from celebrating their heroic witness to a heavenly presence.
+In some ways, the focus is more on scientifically verifying that they are in fact in heaven (by demonstrating that they have worked miracles).
+Thus, the meaning of “saint” has in some ways shifted from a holy one whose life bore witness to Christ, to someone who is in heaven.
+The recognition moving from celebrating their heroic witness to a heavenly presence.

-This identification of a saint as someone “who is in heaven,” doesn’t represent the fullness that Orthodoxy brings to the continuing life a saint has in God’s Kingdom.
-Our western culture received this idea from the Roman Catholic tradition, and along with it received an ingrained understanding of the Church as divided between the Church Militant (those of us still on earth struggling), and the Church Triumphant (the saints who have already won and are now celebrating in heaven).
-In many Protestant traditions that emerged out of this understanding, it is common to hear sentiments of a sea separating us from our loved ones, with hymns anticipating reunion, on that far shore, after our deaths.
+But, this identification of a saint as someone “who is in heaven,” doesn’t embody the fullness that Orthodoxy recognizes in the continuing life a saint has in God’s Kingdom.
+In fact, this has resulted in the Church being seen as divided between the Church Militant (those of us still on earth struggling), and the Church Triumphant (the saints who have already won and are now celebrating in heaven).
+Because of this, in many Protestant traditions, it is common to hear sentiments of a sea separating us from our loved ones, with hymns anticipating reunion, on that far shore, after our deaths.

 In Orthodoxy, the saints are not ones “who have gone to heaven.”
-They did not become saints when an institutional church canonized them.
 Rather, they were holy ones before departing from the flesh.
 They lived in heaven in as much as the Kingdom shone through their lives.
 Though they departed from the flesh, they are not distant, but remain active members of the Body of Christ, the Church.
 They actively intercede for us, and by the grace of God and in His power, they intervene in our lives, speaking to us, and coming to our aid.

 But, oftentimes we feel the need to place ‘saint” as a respectful title given to those far off in heaven.
 It is much like our need to prefix, “His Holiness,” “His Eminence,” “His Grace,” along with “the Most Reverend,” and “the Right Reverend,” before the names of our bishops.
 But, the early Church gave them the far more significant title of “Father” when addressing them.
 In doing so, we risk warping the relationship with our bishops away from the beautiful Christian tie between a loving father and his children, to that of politicians and distant constituents.
 Christ abolished such division, making us one in Him.